kemet-lang/.github/profile/roadmap/MVP.md

     | `10` [`codegen`](https://github.com/je-es/codegen)       | ...                                                                       | `je-es`      | `in-next-version` |
     | `11` [`compiler`](https://github.com/je-es/compiler)     | ...                                                                       | `je-es`      | `in-next-version` |

+    > Alright, the current state of the project has become extremely advanced for this stage.
+    >
+    > Apart from stages `10` and `11`, everything that remains is minor improvements to non-critical things that don't require programming expertise to modify, such as error messages, the LSP error filtering algorithm, and so on.
+    >
+    > But from a technical standpoint, by God's grace, a strong foundation has been built.
+Even if errors are found, the structure and approach followed are intended to facilitate such rare cases and make the maintenance process more flexible and easier.
+    >
+    > ..
+A lot of time has passed since I started working on this project.
+I think I'll change my activity for now so I don't get bored, and I'll produce a [YouTube](https://www.youtube.com/@Code-Guild) video documenting **the journey of the past 100 days**.

+    > _last edit: **14/10/2025**_

 <br>
 <div align="center">